Oran-123/Cheap-Chopping-Chops/README.md

 The inspiration for the colours was taken from the red, white, and blue of a traditional barber’s bar.
 I used the website colourmind to aid me with the selection of the specific colour scheme.
 I tested the colours I originally selected on the WebAIM contract checker, and it failed the test, this can be seen here.
 To improve the contrast ratio, I adjusted the colours manually until the test past, the final colours which passed the test can be seen here.

 * FFFFFF - Background colour and font colour for inverted styles
-* 708FFB - Used for content with an inverted colour scheme i.e form, steps to book etc.
+* #0A4BCD - background color for content with an inverted colour scheme i.e form, steps to book etc. and font color for body
 * DA1818 - Used for buttons and to highlight active links
-* 1295DC - Not used
+* 0439fb - Not used
-* 3071F7 - Not used
+* 708ffb - Not used

 ![Cheap Chopping Chops logo](assets/images/readme/color-scheme.png)